Paxyifier/HomeLab/README.md

 ## Overview

 This is a public representation of my current home lab setup.
+I do use a different repo for actual deployment.
 I have a few goals in mind for this project:
  - I want to be able to share my home lab setup with others
  - I want to show my current skill set and what I am working on.
  - I want to be able to track my progress and changes over time.